 The majority of student financial assistance programs are designed to assist those students who have difficulty meeting the costs of a postsecondary education.
 Therefore most financial aid is determined on the basis of "need".
 A student's financial need is the difference between the total educational cost and the calculated student's Expected Family Contribution (EFC).

-To update your file to list the correct school, complete the section at the bottom of the award letter that states "Change of Institution" and return the letter to the Massachusetts Office of Student Financial Assistance.
-Remember to sign and date the letter. (you should keep a copy for your records).
-You may also change your college enrollment information on-line by logging in and selecting the "SCHOOL TRANSER" option.
+You may change your college enrollment information on-line by logging in to the MASSAid Student Portal and selecting the "TRANSFER INSTITUTION" option.
 Please be aware that the value of your MASSGrant may change due to update in your school enrollment information.

 The Commonwealth of Massachusetts has reciprocity agreements with the following states: Vermont, Pennsylvania and the District of Columbia.
 If you are attending a college in any of those states, you may be able to transfer your MASSGrant award to that particular college.

-No. Massachusetts State Financial Aid is only available to permanent residents of the Commonwealth of Massachusetts.
+No. Massachusetts State Financial Aid is only available to residents of the Commonwealth of Massachusetts.

 The first step is to complete and file a Free Application for Federal Student Aid (FAFSA) by the published deadline.
 The Federal Processing Center electronically forwards the Massachusetts Office of Student Financial Assistance (OSFA) each Massachusetts resident's FAFSA to determine his/her eligibility for the program.